Born into Brothels: Criticisms

-Some critics joined the Sonagachi prostitute-advocacy groups in condemning the film for exploitation of the plight of the prostitutes for profit.
+Some critics joined the Sonagachi sex worker-advocacy groups in condemning the film for exploitation of the plight of the sex workers for profit.
 Other criticisms were raised about "ethical and stylistic" problems, by Partha Banerjee, interpreter between the filmmakers and the children.

 Reception

 Critical response

-Born into Brothels has an approval rating of 95% on review aggregator website Rotten Tomatoes, based on 108 reviews, and an average rating of 7.83/10.
+Born into Brothels has an approval rating of 95% on review aggregator website Rotten Tomatoes, based on 106 reviews, and an average rating of 7.83/10.
 The website's critical consensus states, "A powerful and uplifting documentary".
-Metacritic assigned the film a weighted average score of 78 out of 100, based on 32 critics, indicating "generally favorable reviews".
+Metacritic assigned the film a weighted average score of 78 out of 100, based on 32 critics, indicating "generally favorable" reviews.